oracle/oci-utils/doc/oci_api.md

 ## Exceptions

-All oci_api methods throw and oci_utils.oci_api.OCISDKError exception for all error conditions.
+All oci_api methods throw an oci_utils.exceptions.OCISDKError exception for any error conditions.
 The "value" attribute contains an error message (str).

 ## Future Plans